SesethuPotye/Python-week-1/Data analytics.md

 In conclusin By fulfilling these roles, a data analyst helps an organization make informed decisions that can improve operational efficiencies, drive business strategies, and create a competitive advantage.
 The goal is to contribute to the organization's success by turning data into a valuable asset that informs and drives decision-making.

+# Exploring Data Types
+# Chapter 2

+for one to understand data types one needs to understand data elements.

+# DATA ELEMENTS
+A data element is an attribute about a person, place, or thing containing data within a range of values.
+Data elements also describe characteristics of activities, including orders, transactions, and events.

+# Data types
+so a data type limits the values a data element can have.